 2.3.4 Climate change effects on N cycling (Contributes to synthesis question 3.
 Research team: Groffman, Templer, others…) )

 We investigate the impacts of climate change on N cycling using both comparative studies and experimental manipulations.
+The effects of climate change on N cycling are complex and involve changes in optimal allocation of N to foliage, ensuing changes in litter quality, and alteration of belowground processes.
 The natural elevation gradient at HBR creates an approximately 2oC difference in mean annual temperature between low and high elevation locations, with little difference in soil and vegetation type.
 The sites at lower elevation have lower net N mineralization and nitrification (FIG. 16 soil microbial process trends), which control the availability of inorganic N for plant uptake, leaching and denitrification.
-In addition to this comparative study, we initiated a field experiment, the Climate Change Across Seasons Experiment (CCASE), to examine the interaction of climate change in the growing and dormant seasons.
+These trends correspond with changes in foliar N over a similar elevation range at the nearby Bartlett Experimental Forest (Ollinger and Smith 2005), which mirrors broader-scale patterns with latitude and mean annual temperature (e.g. Yin 1993).
+In addition to these comparative studies, we initiated a field experiment, the Climate Change Across Seasons Experiment (CCASE), to examine the interaction of climate change in the growing and dormant seasons.
 Soils are warmed 5 0C with heating cables throughout the growing season (April through October) and snow is removed in winter to induce soil freezing.
-This combination of experimental treatments allow us to determine the interactive effects of projected warmer soils in the growing season and colder soils in winter.
-Recent results show that soil freezing in winter induces root damage and impairs the ability of maple trees to take up N and water at the beginning of the growing season, but warmer soil temperatures in the growing season may allow maple trees to repair the root damage caused by soil freezing.
+This combination of experimental treatments allows us to determine the interactive effects of projected warmer soils in the growing season and colder soils in winter (ref).
+Recent results show that soil freezing in winter damages roots and impairs the ability of maple trees to take up N and water at the beginning of the growing season, but warmer soil temperatures in the growing season allow maple trees to repair the root damage caused by soil freezing.

 The key question driving these studies is: